 The reason that you have nerves in your gut is so that your body can have instant warning and be able to prepare for what you put in it.

 The gut is also the first place that we make hormones.
 Hormones are called the second messenger system because they control your body’s functions also.

 From this you can see that your gut is really important also.

-.
+Lastly, there is the cardiac nervous system.
 It controls your heart.
 The electrical beats from the heart are so strong that some equipment can measure their electrical beats from up to 10 feet away from you.

-Chiropractic is aimed at balancing the nervous system to allow the body to heal.
-The more effectively we can balance the 4 different and interactive nervous systems, the more harmony we can bring to the body.
+Since Chiropractic is aimed at balancing the nervous system to allow the body to heal, the more effectively we can balance the 4 different and interactive nervous systems, the more harmony we can bring to the body.
 Many methods are used in conjunction with each other to bring this about.
 The primary method used to accomplish this is adjusting.
 If we add to the adjusting nutrition, lifestyle changes, exercise, and a host of other therapies we can have a much bigger impact on the bodies function.

+Note: this site is filled with educational material on a diverse number of topics that explain more in depth what we have started here in a variety of conditions that can arise in the body.
 All topics are presented with extensive reference to the scientific literature and are not my own ideas.
-These presentations are consistent with the progression of thought as taught by The Institute of Functional Medicine, Clinical Nutrition, and College courses and are not my own opinions.
+These presentations are consistent with the progression of thought as taught by The Institute of Functional Medicine (a consortium of researchers and clinicians from all health disciplines, medical and alternative, coming together to bring forth a functional model of health care), Clinical Nutrition, and College courses and are not my own opinions.
 They are tools to educate on various processes that can be affected by natural means to gain health back.

 Contact We Help People Heal Naturally to schedule an appointment or to request additional information about our services.
 We look forward to hearing from you.